mberacochea/MetaGOflow/docs/usage.rst

 In case an HPC is not used, then the SLURM commands or any similar ones are not required.

+.. attention:: ``metaGOflow`` builds several intermediate files that are, by default, removed once completed.
+   However, it may require more than 1 TB of storage during its performance and based on the sample's size.

 Output / data products
 ----------------------